Sursock bronze: Dating

 The statuette is dated to the second century AD.
-Dussaud presented that the Sursock bronze is a miniature of the cultic image of Jupiter as he was venerated in the Great Temple of Baalbek around the mid-second century AD.
-He proposed that it was not merely a votive statuette, it rather may have been used in oracular ceremonies.
-He also posited that the vandalism to which the statuette was subjected implies that the idol was damaged by early Christians iconoclasts.
+Dussaud propounded that the Sursock bronze is a miniature of the cult image of Jupiter Heliopolitanus as he was venerated in the Great Temple of Baalbek in the mid-second century AD, a conclusion echoed in later publications.
+He also posited that the vandalism to which the statuette was subjected implies that the idol was damaged by early Christian iconoclasts.'